ElinaFF/PICO/index.md

 ![](imgs/2022-06-07-15-17-45.png)

-This diagram shows all the classes that compose the Domain package of the Methabodashboard
+This diagram shows all the classes that compose the Domain package of the Methabodashboard and the interaction between them.

 ![](imgs/2022-06-07-16-37-38.png)

+This diagram shows all the classes that compose the UI package of the Methabodashboard and the interaction between them.

 ![](imgs/2022-06-07-16-37-55.png)